cagigas/P5-Intro-to-Machine-Learning/README.md

 The goal of this project is to identify the people who comitted fraud in Enron, based on financial and email data from Enron scandal.

+20 out of 21 features all contained missing values the only feature that did not contain missing values was 'POI'.
 There are 146 people in the dataset and 21 features availables, such as, 'salary', 'deferral_payments', 'total_payments', 'loan_advances' or 'bonus' among others for each person.
 Only 18 out of 146 are POI (People of Interest), 35 according to our definition.
+And 128 non-POI.

 The dataset contain numerous missing data (NaN values).